 These boxes are illegal.
 The law in the majority of countries, including the United States, is very clear: accessing pirated content is prohibited.
 Therefore, buying them, selling them, and using them can land you in trouble.
 If you value your freedom you should avoid buying a fully loaded Kodi box.

 Interestingly, there’s nothing particularly special about the fully loaded boxes.
 The seller has merely loaded them up with some of the most popular illegal add-ons.
 Which means that there’s nothing to stop you turning a barebones Kodi box into a fully loaded Kodi box by yourself.

-Could the Authorities Kill Kodi Because of Kodi Boxes?
+Could Authorities Kill Kodi Because of Kodi Boxes?

 It’s very unlikely.
-Fully loaded Kodi boxes are attractive because they can act like a typical satellite or cable box: you get a remote control, you can channel surf, and you’ll often get an on-screen TV guide.
+Fully loaded Kodi boxes are attractive because they can act like a typical satellite or cable box: you use a Kodi remote control, you can channel surf, and you’ll often get an on-screen TV guide.

 But content-wise, they are no different to using Windows, Chrome, or any other app to access pirated content.
 You don’t need any specialized technical knowledge, and if you know where to look, there is masses of illegal content you can watch for free.

 If Windows is safe from the long arm of the law, Kodi is also safe.